 What makes this order stand out?

-How does one go about finding unusual options activity information?
+How does one go about finding this information?

 Well, according to the rules of the game, every option trade that is placed (electronically, on or off the trading floor) must be reported and made publicly available.
 That said, there are hundreds of large option trades that are placed daily.
 Now, most trading platforms will provide options information like volume, open interest, the price range of the option strike.
 For example, here is what an options chart on thinkorswim looks like: